README.md

 readFrom: [posse-shared] readFrom: [posse-shared]

 Scout finds the problems.
 Builder fixes them.
-They share context through a unified Meilisearch index.
+They share tenant-scoped memory, graph context, job timelines, and delegation audit through Postgres.
 No hand-off meetings required.

 See examples/multi-agent-posse/ for a working two-agent setup.